International Business Transactions, Domestic and International Sales, International Economic Law, International Trade, World Food Law

 Professor Echols has extensive international dispute resolution experience, having served terms as a Member of the United Nations Administrative Tribunal and as a Panelist in a World Trade Organization dispute between India and the European Union, among other activities.
-She is the Vice Chair of the International Dispute Resolution Committee on the DC Bar.
+She was the Vice Chair of the International Dispute Resolution Committee on the DC Bar.

-Dr. Echols studied and worked in Belgium, Switzerland and Washington, D.C. before joining the faculty at Howard University School of Law.
+Dr. Echols studied and worked in Belgium, and worked in Switzerland and Washington, D.C. before joining the faculty at Howard University School of Law.
 She also served as an international trade negotiator for the U.S. Department of Agriculture and specialized in international agribusiness transactions while engaged in the private practice of law.

-Professor Echols is a member of the District of Columbia Bar.
-She is a member of the Council on Foreign Relations and the Secretary of State’s Advisory Committee on Private International Law and is the Liaison to UNIDROIT for the ABA Section of International Law, having previously served on the Section Council.
-She is a member of the Board of Directors of the Woodstock Theological Center at Georgetown University and is a Co-Chair of the Washington Youth Garden Committee of the Friends of the National Arboretum.
+Professor Echols is a member of the Council on Foreign Relations and the Secretary of State’s Advisory Committee on Private International Law.
+She was the Liaison to UNIDROIT for the ABA Section of International Law, having previously served on the Section Council, and was a member of the Board of Directors of the Woodstock Theological Center at Georgetown University.
+She is a Board member of the Friends of the National Arboretum.

 She speaks, reads and writes French.